semapheur/fys-stk4155/project_3/report/report.md

   '\Set': '{\left\{ #1 \right\}}'
 bibliography: references.bib
 abstract: |
   This project studies the use of feedforward neural networks (FFNN) to solve the one-dimensional heat equation with Dirichlet boundary conditions.
-Through hyperparameter tuning using grid search, it was found that FFNN models with three hidden layers and trained converged sufficiently to the exact solution.
+Through hyperparameter tuning using grid search, it was found that FFNN models with three hidden layers converged effectively to the exact solution.
 Among various activation functions, the Sigmoid Linear Unit (SiLU) provided the best performance, followed by the tanh function, which offered a lower computational cost.
-The stability of the FFNN model was compared to the explicit forward Euler scheme with a step size of $\Delta x = 0.1$, and it was found to perform similarly, although with a more irregular error distribution.
+The stability of the FFNN model was compared to the explicit forward Euler scheme, and it was found to perform similarly to an Euler model with $\Delta x = 0.1$, although with a more irregular error distribution.
 To improve the convergence of the FFNN model, training on additional points or the application of more advanced optimization techniques may be necessary.
 This work demonstrates the potential of neural networks for solving differential equations, especially in dynamic systems, while acknowledging challenges related to training stability and computational efficiency.
 ---

 # Introduction